MauroAbidalCarrer/diary_and_notes/objectives.md

 ### Get a job!!
+- Relancer MATS
+- demander a Martin about Lixo
+- Send spontanous participation to Doctolib
 - Send CV to goodfire for fellow ship position
 - Send CV to timaeus for engineering positio (even though it will be closed by then).
-- Send CV to MATS Program
+- Send CV to MATS Program (done)

 <!--        - model: -->
 <!--        - preprocessing: -->